Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Preliminaries

-Finally, we consider the case of a predictor $\hat F_n$ built on a training sample $D_n=\{(X_i,Y_i),1\leq i\leq n\}$, as presented in the introduction, to estimate the conditional distribution of $Y$ given $X$.
+Finally, we consider the case of a predictor $\hat F_n$ built on a training sample $D_n=\{(X_i,Y_i),1\leq i\leq n\}$, as presented in Section~\ref{subsection:distrib_regression}, to estimate the conditional distribution of $Y$ given $X$.
 Then, $(X,Y)$ denotes a new independent observation used to evaluate the performances of $\hat F_n$.
 The predictor has the expected $\mathrm{CRPS}$

 with expectation taken both with respect to the training sample $D_n$ and test observation $(X,Y)$.
-Once again, when $Y$ is integrable, the expected risk has a unique minimum given by $R_P(F^\ast)$.
-The \textit{excess of risk} becomes
+Once again, when $Y$ is integrable, the theoretical risk has a unique minimum given by $R_P(F^\ast)$.
+The \textit{excess risk} becomes